buildingSMART/BCF-API/README.md

 > **About custom fields:** Projects may be configured to allow `custom_fields` in a topic.
 This is a way of enabling clients and servers to embed custom data in a topic.
 Those custom fields can be sent when creating or updating a topic, and they will be returned by the server when retrieving topics.

+Custom field values are always represented as strings.
+The type of the custom field indicates how it should be parsed.
+The value null indicates that it is absent.
+- integer: A number that does not contain decimals
+- decimal: A number than can contain decimals
+- string: Any string.
+- boolean: The values 'true' of 'false'
+- enum: A value from the predefined enumValues array.
+- date-time: ISO 8601 complian date: https://github.com/buildingSMART/foundation-API#17-datetime-format

 ### 3.1.5 Expressing User Authorization Through Project Extensions

 Global default authorizations for the requesting user can be expressed in the project schema.
 The actions authorized